Sandy Shaw MPP, Hamilton West–Ancaster–Dundas

 Finding Long-term Care

 Arranging care for yourself or a family member will involve a number of steps.
-This section of the website describes the process for arranging care, and the role you can play in the process.
-See the Arranging Care page for more details.
+This section of the website describes the process for arranging care, and the role you can play in the process. s.

-Your Local Health Integration Network can help.
 LIHNs are provincially-funded agencies that provide Long-Term Care information and referral services in your area.
-The information is provided free of charge.

 To find a suitable long-term care home, this search engine will help you.
 If you require any assistance with finding a long-term care space, please contact my office.

-Your first point of contact for help with applying for OSAP is the Financial Aid Office of the school you are applying to.
+Your first point of contact for help with applying for OSAP is the Financial Aid Office of the University or College you are applying to.
 Out-of-province students can get help by calling 1-877-OSAP411 (1-877-672-7411) during business hours.

 Please review the OSAP website for more information.